Regalia of the Russian Empire. Coronation regalia of Russian emperors. Royal regalia of the 18th century

 Moscow, Russia

-Large Imperial Crown, created by the court jeweler for the coronation of Catherine II.
-Traditional in shape, the crown consists of two opening hemispheres, surmounted by an orb and a cross.
+Large Imperial crown created by the court jeweler for the coronation of Catherine II.
+Traditional in shape, the crown consists of two opening hemispheres, topped by an orb and a cross.

-Used materials - silver, gold, diamonds, pearls, spinel.
+The materials used are silver, gold, diamonds, pearls, spinel.

-The craftsmen set 4936 diamonds weighing 2858 carats in silver.
-The sparkling diamond lace is accentuated by two rows of large matte pearls, 75 in total.
+Masters set 4,936 diamonds weighing 2,858 carats in silver.
+The sparkle of the diamond lace is emphasized by two rows of large matte pearls, 75 in total.

 The height of the crown with the cross is 27.5 cm.
 The length of the lower circumference is 64 cm.